 The first-ever known cruffin recipe was created in 2013 by Kate Reid of Lune Croissanterie in Melbourne, Australia but later was made popular by Holmes Bakehouse, from San Francisco who also trademarked it in 2016.

-Cruffins come in the shape of a muffin and has got flakey layers of these "laminated" brioche dough give it the pull-apart texture of a croissant.
+Cruffins come in the shape of a muffin and has got flakey layers of these "laminated" brioche dough giving it the pull-apart texture of a croissant.
 The beauty of this is that you will never really know how it will look until the last minute when the handsome comes out of the oven.

 I have not added tonnes of butter to mine.
 I always say that something soaked in butter you'd have once in a while in a pastry shop but when you make it at home for you and your family it has to be a healthier version.